gocachebr/gocache-discovery-ingress-plugin/README.md

-# gocache-discovery-ingress-plugin
+# Gocache Api Discovery plugin
-API Discovery plugin for ingress
+THis plugin mirros the traffic but without copying actual data but its schema.

 ## Envoriment variables neeeded